 Studio photographers will appreciate that the Canon 5DS R (unlike the B500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 5DS R is a recent model that features in the current product line-up of Canon.
-In contrast, the B500 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the B500 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the B500 was succeeded by the Nikon B600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is the Canon 5DS R better than the Nikon B500 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.